 For attending students:

-Attending students are evaluated on four components:
+Attending students are evaluated on three components:

-- Individual participation.
+- individual participation.

-- Group presentation of assigned cases.
+- Group presentation of assigned cases and/or group projects.

 - Final written exam.